-Audiences love video.
-That’s no secret, given the wild popularity of YouTube, Vimeo and other hosts.
+Audiences love videos.
+That’s no secret, given the wild popularity of YouTube, Vimeo, and other hosts.
 It provides easy access to information, entertainment, or both, and it doesn’t have to cost much to produce.

 If your strategies are still focused on images and text, you’re missing out on the benefits that video can bring to your audience.
 Here are just a few reasons why you need it, and how it can work for you.